 Faculty of Health and Social Care

-Designed to provide knowledge and develop the skills that are required by employers.
-This is a theoretical and practical course designed to give you a broader and more focused insight into the health and social care sector.
+This one-year course is designed to develop your knowledge, and the skills required to work within this diverse sector as one of our future key workers.
+This theoretical and practical course will give you a broader and more focused insight into the health and social care sector.

-We offer a range of Apprenticeships in both health and social care from levels 2 to 5.
+We offer a range of Apprenticeships in Health and Social Care from Levels 2 to 5.

 At Level 2 we offer the Apprenticeship Standards for Adult Care Workers and Healthcare Support Workers.

 You will develop the right knowledge, skills and behaviours to provide high quality, compassionate, person-centred care and support.
 This standard develops knowledge and skills such as physical and mental wellbeing, effective communication, safeguarding and the values and behaviours of caring, compassion and courage.

 You will learn about the laws and regulation that apply to the Care sector and to treat people with dignity and respect at all times, and develop the skills to assist with activities of living such as nutrition, eating and drinking, personal care and mobility.